Bowbaq/play2-websocket/README.md

 play2-websocket
 ===============
-Scalable resilient websocket/socket-io messaging module for Scala Play2.
+Scalable resilient websocket/socketio messaging module for Scala Play2.

 Status
 -----------------
-Work in progress, not released yet.
+Work in progress, not released yet, but the simplified examples are working.

+The latest jars can be found in OSS sonatype repository: https://oss.sonatype.org/index.html#nexus-search;quick~play2-websocket

 Software versions
 -----------------